alxdavids/ourbbg/content/post/martin-burnley.md

 ## So, *where* did it all go wrong?

-The *raison d'etre* of this body of work has always been to scrutinise the points along a curve charting the systemic decline of Derby County.
+The *raison d'être* of this body of work has always been to scrutinise the points along a curve charting the systemic decline of Derby County.
 But in the face of the genuine uncertainty that surrounds the club, it seems pertinent to define, for certain, where the global maxima of this